QED-it/zkinterface-ir/README.md

 - A witness used as input to the circuit by the prover side of the proving system, caleld the _Witness_.

-- An instance used as inpout to the circuit both by the prover and the verifier, called the _Instance_.
+- An instance used as input to the circuit both by the prover and the verifier, called the _Instance_.

 The exact structure of this information is specified in a FlatBuffers schema called `sieve_ir.fbs` in this repository, along with inline documentation.
 See the respective structures: Header, Relation, Instance, Witness.